eagle-io/docs/source/topics/processing_and_logic/index.rst

                                           ``/Workspace/.*input``

                                           |
-                                          Retrieving nodes from outside the current Workapace is not supported
+                                          Retrieving nodes from outside the current Workspace is not supported

     **NUMBER(** *path* **)**              Create or retrieve NUMBER Parameter by path **TEXT(** *path* **)**                Create or retrieve TEXT Parameter by path